petschow/mr3smp/README.md

 ## Usage

-Please read 'USAGE.txt' for more about how to use mr3smp.
+Please read 'USAGE.txt' for more information about how to build and use mr3smp.

 ## Citing